dalnefre/FPGA/tutorial/counter/fomu_pvt.md

   assign LED_b = 0;
 ```

+We instantiate our PWM, tied to the counter,
+and connect the output to `LED_r`.
+`LED_g` and `LED_b` are assigned `0` constants,
+so we will only be pulsing the red portion of the LED.

+Run synthesis, place, and route, to create the FPGA configuration bitstream.
+Note how the resource usage compares to the color-cycle example.

 ```
+$ yosys -p 'synth_ice40 -json pwm_0_fomu.json' count_3.v pwm_0.v pwm_0_fomu.v >pwm_0_fomu.log
 $ nextpnr-ice40 --up5k --package uwg30 --pcf ../../Fomu/pcf/fomu-pvt.pcf --json pwm_0_fomu.json --asc pwm_0_fomu.asc
 ...
 Info: Device utilisation: